mortum5/go-playground/README.md

 ### Minio

-File uploader on Fiber with Minio library.
+File uploader on Fiber with Minio.

 See [README](minio/README.md) for additional information.